Skip to main content

 When does Ramadan 2026 start?

-Ramadan 2026 is expected to begin on approximately Tuesday, February 17, 2026 (1 Ramadan 1448 AH).
-The exact date depends on the sighting of the crescent moon and may vary by one day depending on your location and the authority you follow.
+Ramadan 2026 is expected to begin on approximately Tuesday, February 17, 2026, corresponding to 1 Ramadan 1448 AH.
+The exact date depends on the sighting of the crescent moon and may vary by one day depending on your location.

 How long is Ramadan 2026?

 Ramadan 2026 is expected to last 29 or 30 days, ending approximately on Wednesday, March 18, 2026.
-The Islamic lunar month is either 29 or 30 days depending on the moon sighting at the end of the month.
+The Islamic lunar month is either 29 or 30 days depending on the moon sighting.

 What surahs should I read during Ramadan?